andypike/lagtv/README.md

 Make sure your changes are covered by test.
 Pull requests without tests will be rejected.

 We haven't tried setting up the development environment on Windows, but OSX and Linux will be fine.
-Here's how to get setup:
+Here's how to get setup (Docker instructions below):

 1. Install Ruby (we use RVM)
 2. Install Postgresql (we use Homebrew)